Free Retail Calendar 2023

 April

-By April, the Christmas sugar rush is long forgotten, and guess what: it’s time for a new one!
 Easter time is perfect for chocolate (eggs, bunnies), Easter decorations, and everything else that fits into an Easter basket.

 Up your PPC advertising game with Easter-related keywords.
 For better organic sales, add them to your listings.
 Prepare Easter-themed ads: Easter eggs and bunnies never go out of style at this time of year.